BruningLab/warpDOCK/README.md

 **1. Getting started: setting up the Virtual Cloud Network**

-_The following documentation assusmes that you have already set up your tenancy in the correct home region and are a federated user._
+_The following documentation assumes that you have already set up your tenancy in the correct home region and are a federated user._

 &nbsp;